samiralam/rules-compendium/docs/phb/6-equipment/index.md

 #### Chain [(5 GP)](/equipment/521-chain)

 As a [Utilize](/sources/dnd/free-rules/rules-glossary#UtilizeAction) action, you can wrap a Chain around an unwilling creature within 5 feet of yourself that has the [Grappled](/sources/dnd/free-rules/rules-glossary#GrappledCondition), [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition), or [Restrained](/sources/dnd/free-rules/rules-glossary#RestrainedCondition) condition if you succeed on a DC 13 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check.
-If the creature’s legs are bound, the creature has the Restrained condition until it escapes.
+If the creature's legs are bound, the creature has the Restrained condition until it escapes.
 Escaping the Chain requires the creature to make a successful DC 18 Dexterity ([Acrobatics](/sources/dnd/free-rules/playing-the-game#Skills)) check as an action.
 Bursting the Chain requires a successful DC 20 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check as an action.

 ---